Nicotine and tobacco

 Both smoking and smokeless tobacco use carry many health risks.

-Nicotine use can have many different effects on the body:
+Nicotine use can have many different effects on the body.
+It can:

-- Increases blood pressure by 5 to 10 mmHg
+- Increase blood pressure by 5 to 10 mmHg

 - Intense craving for nicotine